Logo

 6. An intuitive navigation system allows users to navigate the site with efficiency When designing navigation, consider how users interact with a site’s structure including its hierarchical menus, search fields and site maps.

-Accessibility testing – reach customers with disabilities, starting with a free audit
+Accessibility testing – reach customers with disabilities, starting with a free accessibility audits

-If you’re unsure whether your website is accessible to customers with different types of disabilities, we’re here to help.
-Take advantage of our free audit and start changing your online platform now.
+If you’re unsure whether your website is accessible to customers with different types of disabilities, and if you're meeting the right accessibility policy, we’re here to help.
+Take advantage of our free web accessibility audit with accessibility consultant and start changing your online platform now.

 The website accessibility audit report is the first step in improving accessibility.
 This crucial foundation will enable you to then adapt the content and technology of your website, so that it is accessible to all users.